AdobeDocs/experience-manager-65.es-ES/help/forms/developing/forms-service-api-quick-starts.md

              Document myData = formOut.getOutputContent();

              //Get the content type of the response and
-             //set the HttpServletResponse object’s content type String contentType = myData.getContentType();
+             //set the HttpServletResponse object's content type String contentType = myData.getContentType();
              resp.setContentType(contentType);